volkamerlab/opencadd/opencadd/data/README.md

 * `look_and_say.dat`: first entries of the "Look and Say" integer series, sequence [A005150](https://oeis.org/A005150)
 * `klifs_ids.YYYYMMDD.csv.zip`: KLIFS structure and kinase IDs that are available at wwww.klifs.net by the time of YYYYMMDD.
+* `salts.tsv`: The Salts Dictionary from flatkinson standardiser: This is used to identify counterions and solvent molecules, and is derived from the ChEMBL salt dictionary.
+It is stored as a list of (neutral) SMILES.